"My 15-year-old daughter is a runaway and on the path to self-destruction," says Laura.

 "That was over a year ago," Laura says.

-Kim recalls another incident two weeks ago when her mother was yelling and screaming at her and then went to her friend’s house.
-“When she came back, her eyes were all bloodshot and she was trying to treat me like her baby.”
+Kim recalls another incident two weeks ago when her mother was yelling and screaming at her and then went to her friend's

 "Did you go get high at your friend's house?"
 Dr. Phil asks Laura.